 In November 2013, ETS organized the PIAAC Invitational Research Conference, which highlighted the importance of the PIAAC results for understanding the role of skills in a global context.
 Watch the conference's opening video.

 Programme for International Student Assessment (PISA)

-ETS leads this global evaluation of education systems.
+ETS manages and develops this global evaluation of education systems for the OECD.
 PISA is a multinational survey of 15-year-old students, currently administered in some 70 countries.
-The test, which has transitioned from paper to computers, assesses what students know and their ability to apply their knowledge in real-life scenarios at an age where they begin to fully participate in society.
+The test, which transitioned from paper to computer in 2015, assesses what students know and their ability to apply their knowledge in real-life situations at an age when they begin to fully participate in society.

 TIMSS and PIRLS

 ETS acts as consultant to Boston College on two international assessments: Trends in International Mathematics and Science Study, as well as the Progress in International Reading Literacy Study.

 ETS collaborates with the International Association for the Evaluation of Educational Achievement (IEA) on research studies, dissemination efforts, and professional development focused on improving the science of large-scale assessments.
 IERI publishes an international journal and runs workshops on methodology using existing large-scale assessment databases.
 Both independently and as part of its involvement in IERI, ETS's researchers also produce research reports, books and book chapters related to human capital and international large-scale assessment (see list below).